Getting Started¶

 Quick example¶

-# Parse a Gaussian log for the Hessian
+# Parse a Gaussian log for the QM Hessian (matrix of energy second derivatives)

 # Load an MM3 force field